 In this unique workshop, a qualified instructor will walk you through step by step of a traditional tea ceremony, chadou and sadou.
 You will see all the unique utensils used and have an explanation of the delicate moves of your instructor as they prepare your tea.
 Nowhere else can you discover the cultural history and refined technique used in every action and item witnessed throughout this ceremony.

-Japanese Tea Ceremony Workshops are held at the Edo-style room of Maikoya Osaka.
+Japanese Tea Ceremony Workshops are held at the Edo-style room of Maikoya Osaka and Kyoto.
 At the end of the workshop, you can continue with a range of other activities and workshops at Maikoya or hang out at the relaxing Maiko Cafe to create a Japanese cultural experience you won't ever forget.

 What can you expect in this Japanese Tea Ceremony Workshop?
 We show off cultural activities with a difference!